 So Many Ways…

-- As we said above, we’ve got a reusable template of social media messages for our weekly blog posts, including Tweets, Facebook posts, Pins, Tumblr posts, and Instagram
+- As we said above, we’ve got a reusable template for our weekly blog posts.
+One-click and done to Twitter, Facebook, Pinterest, Tumblr, and Instagram

 - Speaking of Instagram, we LOVE using text helpers for all those pesky hashtags.
 We have a set that we use for all posts and then leave a blank placeholder for post-specific hashtags.